DIVD-NL/web-csirt/credentials.md

 * What are the credentials for?
 * How and when was the data obtained?

-This also means, that by definition we will not process combo lists, unless there is a way to provide context
+This also means, that by definition we will not process combo lists, unless there is a way to provide context.

 ### How we handle passwords